Towards Anytime Optical Flow Estimation with Event Cameras: Experimental Results

 \textbf{Evaluation on the MVSEC dataset.} The evaluation results of the MVSEC benchmark~\cite{zhuEVFlowNetSelfSupervisedOptical2018} are presented in Tab.~\ref{tab:mvsec_compare}.
 SSL, USL, and SL stand for self-supervised-, unsupervised-, and supervised learning, respectively.
 While our model's accuracy is slightly lower than that of E-RAFT based on the data in the table, it is worth highlighting that our zero-shot results display a significantly better accuracy when directly testing the performance of the DSEC-trained model on the MVSEC dataset.
 Especially noteworthy is our model's performance at $dt{=}4$, where our model's EPE is halved compared to that of E-RAFT ($0.96$ \textit{vs.} $1.93$).
 These results demonstrate the superior generalizability of the proposed EVA-Flow.

 The qualitative results of testing MVSEC under the zero-shot setting, \textit{i.e.}, the model is only trained on DSEC, can be found in Fig.~\ref{fig:mvsec-visual}.
 Owing to the small optical flow of MVSEC, the motion compensation effect is indistinct under the $dt{=}1$ setting.
 Hence, we apply a longer time range of grayscale frames, \textit{i.e.}, $dt{=}4$.
 There is a marked discrepancy in motion speed between the MVSEC and DSEC datasets, as depicted in Fig.~\ref{fig:mvsec-visual} and Fig.~\ref{fig:desc-visual}.
-More specifically, the event images in the MVSEC dataset display minimal motion blur caused by slow movement, whereas the DSEC dataset showcases significant motion blur attributed to rapid motion.
 Nonetheless, our model is capable of achieving near-ground-truth optical flow results on the MVSEC dataset, while E-RAFT shows inadequate generalization performances, particularly in non-event ground areas.
 Additionally, our model demonstrates superior capabilities for small targets such as poles and road markings, accurately depicting their contours with improved motion compensation results.